jordijordijor/weewx-Weather34/INSTALLATION_GUIDE.md

 		cd /home/weewx/bin (or cd /usr/bin)
 		sudo ./wee_extension --install WX-HWS-master.zip

 * After installation edit the weewx-conf file.
 Go to the  [Weather34RealTime] stanza which will likely be near the end of the script.
-Change this section to reflect the following: -
+If your path to your web root is different from below, please amend the path in front of 'weewx/weather34/w34realtime.txt' accordingly.

 		[Weather34RealTime]
-    			filename = /[ADD_YOUR_PATH_HERE]/weewx/weather34/realtime.txt
+    			filename = /var/www/html/weewx/weather34/realtime.txt
     			unit_system = METRIC
 			binding = loop

 * Restart WeeWX.